inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

     ##         Speybroeck J, Thomaes A, Van Den Berge K, Van Landuyt W, Verreycken H
     ##         (2020).
 Validated red lists of Flanders, Belgium.
 Version 1.7.
 Research
     ##         Institute for Nature and Forest (INBO).
 Checklist dataset
-    ##         https://doi.org/10.15468/8tk3tk accessed via GBIF.org on 2022-12-09..
+    ##         https://doi.org/10.15468/8tk3tk accessed via GBIF.org on 2022-12-14..
     ##         Accessed from R via rgbif (https://github.com/ropensci/rgbif) on
-    ##         2022-12-09
+    ##         2022-12-14
     ##    Rights: http://creativecommons.org/publicdomain/zero/1.0/legalcode

 ## INBO datasets on GBIF

-INBO is an official GBIF publisher and a host for many other smaller publishers.
+INBO is an official GBIF publisher.
 Do you want to know which datasets have been published so far by INBO?
 You can have a look via this link:

 <https://www.gbif.org/dataset/search?publishing_org=1cd669d0-80ea-11de-a9d0-f1765f95f18b>